park-slope-brooklyn

 Best Time to Sell in Park Slope

-Monthly closing volume based on 475 residential sales recorded by the NYC Department of Finance.
-Months highlighted in orange indicate above-average demand.
+Monthly closing volume based on 481 residential sales recorded by the NYC Department of Finance over the past 12 months.
+Months highlighted in orange indicate above-average demand (≥110% of the average monthly volume).

 Takeaway for Sellers

-Park Slope sees its strongest closing activity in May, July and August and October — the months highlighted in orange above.
+Park Slope sees its strongest closing activity in July, August, and October — the months highlighted in orange above.
 These peaks indicate when buyer demand is highest and the most transactions close.

 Since the typical sale takes 3 months from listing to closing you should be listing approximately 3 months before these peak windows to position your home when competition among buyers is strongest.